-Think about it, as a horse works with a well developed topline, he lifts his back muscles to swing and engage his hind-end, bringing his legs deep underneath himself.
-This lift over his back creates a swell for shock absorption and spreads pressure from the saddle and the rider.
-With the tack resting out of the way of his joints and bone, the horse is moves with more straightness, suspension, and bio-mechanical freedom.
+Think about it, as the developed horse works, he lifts his back muscles to swing and engage his hind-end, bringing his legs deep underneath himself.
+This lift over his back creates a swell for shock absorption and spreads the rider’s weight.
+With the tack resting out of the way of his joints and bone, the horse moves with more straightness, suspension, and bio-mechanical freedom.

-*For more information on protein quality and feeding recommendations, check out my blog post*- The Lowdown on Protein
+*For more information on protein quality and feeding recommendations, check out blog post*- The Lowdown on Protein

 2) Prioritizing Bio-mechanical Correctness

 As an umbrella for all other physical exercises, to develop a horse’s topline we must prioritize bio-mechanical correctness.
 This means optimizing the horse’s movement.
 It starts with the walk.
 Ensure that with every step the horse reaches deeply underneath himself, moves forward, and carries himself in the gait with suppleness.
 Basically, ensure that with every step, the horse is moving as well as he can.

 In improving a horse’s movement step by step, it’s helpful to remember that each horse has unique potential for muscular development.
 Have you ever noticed that a quarter horse bulks up from work that does little to add muscle to a Hanoverian?
 These horses are built differently.
 A Hanoverian has bone and musculature that allows him longer gaits with more suspension.
 With this, the Hanoverian can look gangly and narrow until he really starts pushing his bio-mechanics.

 Moral of the story- shoot for the most correct, straight, and reaching movement that a horse can give with each step.